OpenStackOnRaPi/ostackinstall/README.md

   * for `netplan` utility, remaining settings of the network

-    **NOTE 1: adjust the IP address of veth0 in each RaPi according to you network setup.**
+    **NOTE 1: adjust the IP address of veth0 in each RPi according to you network setup.**

     **NOTE 2:** in case of problems during `netplan generate` (or `netplan apply`) check the format of your file `/etc/netplan/50-cloud-init.yaml` - it's YAML and spaces matter.